By Deanna Baker

 That's a question that would take volumes to answer, but I'll try to do the best I can, though, in this short space.

 Read as much information on captioning as possible.
-The NCRA Web site offers articles, e-seminars, video seminars, a captioning section in the Online Forum, and a Captioning Newsletter with more questions and answers just like this.
-There are also many other Web sites available.
-Gary Robson has a terrific Web site at www.robson.org, which includes a FAQ section, articles, and links to buy his books.
+The NCRA website offers many great resources with more questions and answers just like this.
+There are also many other websites available.
+Gary Robson has a terrific website at www.garydrobson.com, which includes his TEDx Talk, articles, and links to buy his books.

-If you live near a captioner who is willing for you to see their setup, ask if you can sit in.
-Just remember, a competitor in captioning can be located anywhere in the world, so it may not be easy to find one in your area.
+If you live near a captioner who is willing to let you see their setup, ask if you can sit in.
+Just remember, a competitor in captioning can be located anywhere in the world so it may not be easy to find one in your area.

 Everyone has to start somewhere.
 After you begin that process by looking for information and asking questions, your next step is to network with other captioners at conferences and conventions, or contact captioning companies and other captioners about your options.